kehinde-odunuga/testify-api-course/README.md

 # testify-api-course
-This is a repository for my API automation course
+This is a repository for my Testify API automation course and training